Code-Institute-Submissions/urban-paws/README.md

 #### Typography

 The Montserrat font has been utilised for all menu and heading text across the website.
 Raleway font has been used for the main text sections.
-Full details of the typography used is contained in the [Urban Paws Branding Template](design/urban-paws-branding-template.pdf).
+Full details of the typography used are contained in the [Urban Paws Branding Template](design/urban-paws-branding-template.pdf).

 ## Features